PoyBoi/StableDiffusionHelper/README.md

 3:
 - Next Image: Clicking on this will load the next image (if any), and will save the image you've cropped to `StableDiffusionHelper/Images/Outputs/ManualCrop`

+## 😖 Troubleshooting

+Sometimes the GUI might crash due to unexpected reasons (has not been patched yet).
+Each run of this code writes a `sdh_log.txt` file in the root of this project, which contains the error logs.
+If you encounter an error, please open an issue with the log file attached.
+- Basic Fixes:
+  - If the GUI crash takes place during "Suitability Check", try removing the file from the folder and proceed, as of now, it's a known issue.

 ## ✍️ Contributing

 I welcome contributions!
 If you have a suggestion that would make this better, please fork the repo and/or create a Pull Request/Issue.